 Founded in 1896, Clayesmore offers one of the most innovative, dynamic and forward-looking curriculums in the UK.
 Located in the beautiful county of Dorset, just two hours from London Heathrow airport, the school is situated on a beautiful 62 acre campus and offers an outstanding education for pupils aged 2-18.

-Clayesmore is a proudly non-selective school but no slouch in terms of pupils achieving great academic results.
+Clayesmore is no slouch in terms of pupils achieving great academic results.
 87% of last year’s Upper Sixth gained entry into their first choice of university.
 Older students are able to tailor-make their academic programme, with A Levels, BTECs and the ability to study an EPQ on offer in the Sixth Form.
 It is not unusual for pupils to take extended BTECs (equivalent to 2 A Levels) and achieve Distinction*.
 Students go on to a range of universities, studying Medieval and Modern Languages at Cambridge, Law and Engineering at Russell Group universities, RADA and Bristol Old Vic, art foundation courses, degree apprenticeships and everything in between.

 Here, every child is valued and respected and taught in ways which help them to do well academically and socially, so they will flourish, not just in their examinations but at university, at work and in their wider life, too.
 We consciously develop the personal skills and human qualities needed in adulthood, and attitudes that will enable a young person to thrive long after they have left school.